 - You could also download a resource such as E-Sword.

-- You could also go to Bible Gateway and do a keyword search on anger.
+- You could also go to Bible Gateway or Blue Letter Bible and do a keyword search on anger.
 You can even limit your search to Psalms, Proverbs, and the New Testament, or whatever you want.

 Next, try to summarize what you’ve learned.
 If you don’t mind writing, Tim LaHaye suggests summarizing the key teachings of the Bible (on “anger”, let’s say) in just one page.
 Then he says to reduce it to just one paragraph, then just one sentence.
 Verbal people like me then enjoy going to their spouses and “waxing eloquent.” 🙂 I’ve found that I don’t really know how well I understand something until I’ve tried to explain it to someone else.

 Finally, punch holes in your notes and file them in a 3-ring notebook, possibly in alphabetical order.
+(Maybe you wrote your notes in a journal like I did, so you make a note in the back that these notes are on p.
+206.)
 Now you’re ready to refer back to your study or to help someone else.
 Wow!

 How long does this process take?
-It depends, but allow at least an hour — maybe more!
-I often break up the process over several days, but on the other hand, if the subject is very close to my heart, I enjoy spending a longer hunk of time all at once.
+It depends, but allow at least an hour—maybe more!
+I usually break up the process over several days, but on the other hand, if the subject is very close to my heart, I enjoy spending a longer hunk of time all at once.

 Let’s try it.
 Today’s verses are Psalm 34:11-14: